-Be My Witness is the arm of ministry meant to fulfill the GC Mission Statement, "equip with biblical life applications and leadership skills".
+Be My Witness is a ministry program meant to fulfill the GC Mission Statement, "equipped with biblical life applications and leadership skills".
+This program is to support and encourage what is taking place at home and church.
 The purpose of Be My Witness is to help equip and disciple this generation of students, encouraging them to magnify Jesus Christ through intentional service, mentoring, leadership and evangelism.